Take a look at our 3MT informational page for information about the event and details about the next competition.

 Laurie Dean Torrell has more than 25 years of experience in nonprofit organizations.
 Under her leadership since 2002, Just Buffalo has pioneered strategic collaboration; developed and implemented strategic, marketing and development plans; retained top talent at the staff and board levels; and secured grants and donations to double the budget and bring expanded literary programming to the community including BABEL.
 In conjunction with Just Buffalo’s 40th Anniversary (2014-2017), Torrell spearheaded JB40—a campaign to fully establish the new Just Buffalo Writing Center, expand visibility and participation, and ensure Just Buffalo’s work and mission remain vital for years to come.

-Vice Provost for Educational Affairs and Dean of the Graduate School, Graham Hammill, speaking at the podium.
+Vice Provost for Academic Affairs and Dean of the Graduate School, Graham Hammill, speaking at the podium.

 Philip Odonkor wins the judges with his presentation titled "Is your house smarter than a mud hut?".